mleprince018/databricks-certifications/SparkConcepts-Architecture.md

 ???
 Computational Query ==> Execution Plan ???
 ![Spark Query Optimizer](./images/SparkExecution_CatalystOptimizer.png)
 - When you submit a query to Spark it goes through various stages before it is executed
-  - doesn't matter whether query from SQL, scala or python - if you go through the API it goes through this
+  - doesn't matter whether query from SQL, scala or python - if you go through the API it goes through this query optimization
-  1. Unresolved Logical Plan: Query is parsed - tablenames, etc are not resolved
+  1. Unresolved Logical Plan: Query is parsed - tablenames, etc are not resolved (syntax check)
   2. Analysis through Metadata Catalog: tablenames, columns, data types, functions, databases... are validated against catalog
       - "catalog" refers to metadata catalog
   3. Logical plan: Valid query